hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 }
 ```

-For a data request with no JSON header requested, the HTTP error will be the only indicator of a problem.
-Similarly, for the `data` endpoint, clients may request data with no JSON header, and in this case, the HTTP status is the only place a client can determine the response status.
+For the `data` endpoint, clients may request data with no JSON header, and in the case of an error, the HTTP status is the only place a client can determine the response status.

 ## Client Error Handling